 Ideally, your business should limit its corporate colour palate to two or three colours that work well with each other and complement the company’s logo.
 Doing so will create a visual identity that effectively communicates its corporate brand.

-Done right, a business’ corporate colour palette can be used for corporate items such as letterheads, website design, brochure design, and even product packaging.
+If done right, a business’s corporate colour palette can be used for corporate items such as letterheads, website design, brochure design, and even product packaging.

 Ultimately, selecting the perfect corporate colour palate is essential in setting up your corporate identity, as it will form an essential part of your company’s visual branding.